mta-solutions/fsharp-data-validation/README.md

 ```

 This works.
+However, you may have already noticed the issue.
-The only problem is that you could pass any string to it.
+The issue is that **any** string can be passed as an email address.
-The type of the parameter doesn't restrict you at all.
+The type of the parameter does not enforce any restrictions.
-You could apply the function like this:
+For example, the function could be invoked like this:

 ```fsharp
 notifyUser "Not an email address"
 ```

-And the compiler would let it happen.
+Surprisingly, the compiler would accept this.
-In F#, we really want to build our program so that it is impossible to introduce this kind of bug.
+In F#, we *really* want to build our program so that it is impossible to introduce these kind of bugs.
-Really, the function application above should have resulted in a compiler error.
+Ideally, the function application mentioned above should have triggered a compiler error.
-Let's see if we can fix that.
+Let's see how we can address this.

 ### Validating Primitive Types

-The first step is to define a new type in a separate types module.
+The first step is to define a new type in a separate module dedicated to types.
 This is a common pattern in functional languages.

 ```fsharp